-The requirement that "personal interest" of the victims have to be affected is generally met whenever a victim applies for participation in proceedings following the issuance of a warrant of arrest or of a summons to appear (i.e. in a case).
-In fact, that the personal interests of a victim are affected in respect of proceedings relating to the very crime this victim was allegedly involved seems entirely in line with the nature of the Court as judicial institution with a mission to end impunity for the most serious crimes.
+The paramount criterion for participation to be allowed is that the "personal interests" of the applicant victims have to be affected.
+This requirement is met whenever a victim applies for participation in proceedings following the issuance of a warrant of arrest or of a summons to appear (i.e. in a case).
+That the personal interests of a victim are affected in respect of proceedings relating to the very crime in which that victim was allegedly involved seems entirely in line with the nature of the Court as judicial institution with a mission to end impunity for the most serious crimes.

 See No. ICC-02/04-101, Pre-Trial Chamber II (Single Judge), 10 August 2007, paras.
-9, 10 and 12.
+9-10.

-Specifying the nature and scope of the proceedings in which victims may participate in the context of a situation, prior to, and/or irrespective of, a case, is critical to ensuring the predictability of proceedings and ultimately the certainty and effectiveness of victims' participation, and therefore there is a need to indicate how the victims' personal interests could be affected in those proceedings.
+Specifying the nature and scope of the proceedings in which victims may participate in the context of a situation, prior to, and/or irrespective of, a case, is critical to ensuring the predictability of proceedings and ultimately the certainty and effectiveness of victims' participation.